SYSTEM: ONLINE

 10. Yubico YubiKey 5C NFC

-Why it is in my cart: Because Google gave one to every employee in 2017 and had zero successful phishing account takeovers for the following year.
+Why it is in my cart: Because Google gave one to every employee in 2017 and had "no reported or confirmed account takeovers since implementing security keys at Google" (Google's quote, via Krebs on Security).
 That is not marketing.
-That is the Krebs on Security headline.

 Why it is the answer: FIDO2 is origin-bound at the protocol level.
 The YubiKey refuses to sign for attacker.com if registered to google.com.
 Adversary-in-the-middle phishing kits (Evilginx, EvilProxy) that shred TOTP and push-MFA fail completely against a hardware key.
 NIST SP 800-63B now calls SMS and push MFA insufficient for phishing resistance.